-Blanket materials with good breathability include: Regular cotton, Egyptian cotton, Linen, Satin, Viscose, Rayon Blends (e.g., cotton & linen).
-We really love linen for the summer or just for cooling.
+Blanket materials with good breathability include Regular cotton, Egyptian cotton, Linen, Satin, Viscose, and Rayon Blends (e.g., cotton & linen).
+We love linen for the summer or just for cooling.
 Just be aware that even though it's not the softest option, it softens up as you wash it.

-Another thing that keeps you too hot: sweating.
-When you have wind to cool you off that's not a bad thing.
+Another thing that keeps you too hot is sweating.
+When you have wind to cool you off, that's not a bad thing.
 When it makes your bedding moist, it is.

 A cooling blanket should be made of fabric with good absorption properties or hygroscopy.
 It will then “wick” or draw moisture from the air instead of trapping it next to you.

 Here are some blankets with good absorbency: cotton, hemp, bamboo, flax linen, and microfibers.

 We like Sheex brand performance sheets.
 They are sold with just the bottom sheet or just the top, so if you prefer not to sleep with a top sheet, you can just buy the fitted one.